getify/You-Dont-Know-JS/async & performance/ch4.md

 Several promise abstraction libraries provide just such a utility, including my *asynquence* library and its `runner(..)`, which will be discussed in Appendix A of this book.

-But for the sake of learning and illustration, let's for now just examine a standalone utility that I'll call `run(..)`:
+But for the sake of learning and illustration, let's just define our own standalone utility that we'll call `run(..)`:

 ```js
 function run(gen) {